And that DJ who only plays the Chicken Dance should go with it.

 Why Your Vendor List Is Failing Everyone

-- Hasn’t been updated since 2022
+- Has not been updated since 2022

-- Includes vendors who’ve retired
+- Includes vendors who have retired

-- Lists prices that are laughably outdated
+- Lists pricing that is laughably outdated

 - Shows old style references

-- Mixes A-tier and C-tier vendors
+- Mixes A-tier and C-tier vendors like they are all the same

 And your couples?
-They’re either:

 - Ignoring it completely